cryoFIT/cryo_fit/README.md

 (or <phenix path>/doc/reference/cryo_fit.html if a user has the latest PHENIX version).

-For any suggestions/inquiries, please doonam.kim@pnnl.gov
+For any suggestions/inquiries, please use https://github.com/cryoFIT/cryo_fit/issues